How To Get Into Photography 2023: Top Full Guide

 Nothing is better than hearing from someone who has been there.
 While books and courses are wonderful, the advice and motivation that you get from professionals are invaluable.

 It’s a rewarding experience for them, too.
 Mentors can provide you with all kinds of information.
 It’s worth asking.
-They will be happy to help you.

 Mentorship could be as simple as a monthly meeting to discuss your portfolio and exchange emails if you have any questions.
 It can also include a tag-along to a photoshoot.